 As the song quote above illustrates, the word "funk" first appeared somewhere in the 1920s or so, meaning "the smell of sexual intercourse".
 In music, the word was used to describe songs with insistent, syncopated rhythms that was highly danceable, though in that case, it was derived from the R&B musicians in night clubs who would perform for so long and so intensely that the venue would smell of their perspiration.

-While Little Richard is credited as the first man to introduce funk rhythms into rock 'n roll in The '50s, funk music was for all intents and purposes codified by James Brown, who in The '60s developed a signature style relying on grooves that emphasised the downbeat (the first beat of every measure) and extensive vamps and improvisations with hits such as "Papa's Got a Brand New Bag", "Cold Sweat" and "Get Up (I Feel Like Being a) Sex Machine".
+While Little Richard is credited as the first man to introduce funk rhythms into rock 'n roll in The '50s, some sources suggest two drummers who worked with Little Richard, Earl Palmer and Chuck Connors, funk music was for all intents and purposes codified by James Brown, who in The '60s developed a signature style relying on grooves that emphasised the downbeat (the first beat of every measure) and extensive vamps and improvisations with hits such as "Papa's Got a Brand New Bag", "Cold Sweat" and "Get Up (I Feel Like Being a) Sex Machine".
 Funk quickly evolved throughout the decade and became popular through artists such as Jimi Hendrix (the inventor of funk-rock), Sly and the Family Stone, The Isley Brothers and The Meters, but the genre reached its peak popularity in The '70s, thanks to George Clinton and his Parliament-Funkadelic collective (whose own subgenre fused psychedelic rock and funk, nicknamed "P-Funk"), Sly and the Family Stone, James Brown, the Isleys, Earth, Wind & Fire, and others.
 Jazz-funk also appeared thanks to Miles Davis and Herbie Hancock, and various Soul musicians dabbled heavily in funk, such as Marvin Gaye, Curtis Mayfield, The Temptations, The O'Jays, Stevie Wonder and Wilson Pickett.

 Funk started to flounder in the late Seventies as disco overtook it in popularity.
 Disco was massively influenced and quite similar to funk, but while funk had a "rhythm über alles" approach (real funksters wouldn't think twice about jamming over a single chord if it was funky enough), disco placed a much bigger emphasis on melodies.
 Disco also had much more conventional, hedonistic lyrics, and took a more flamboyant, campy approach to production.
 Aside from the typical funk lineup of guitar-bass-drums-keyboards-horn section, string sections were included, and the overall sound was much more poppy, with way simplified beats and grooves.
 Funk fans started a backlash against the genre similar to the one rock fans experienced, claiming it was soulless and overindulgent, an opinion memorably summarised by Funkadelic on their Uncle Jam Wants You album, which claimed to "rescue dance music from the blahs".